aprsa/ndpolator/README.md

 # Recent changes

+## ndpolator 1.2.3

+* extrapolating with extrapolation_mode='nearest' when two or more points were at the exact same distance (within machine precision) did not consistently select the same point on all architectures, causing potential inconsistencies across different machines.

+## ndpolator 1.2.2

+* docbuild moved from PR actions to release action.

+* an incorrect argument name in unit tests fixed.

 ## ndpolator 1.2.1

 * the computation of distance between the query point and the grid was not done correctly in off-grid vertices; fixed.